 These culminated in open conflict in early 2001.
 International officials exerted intense pressure to suppress the outbreak of violence.
 NATO forces in Kosovo cracked down on militants along the border, a NATO monitoring mission in Macedonia was launched, the chief prosecutor of the International Criminal Tribunal for the former Yugoslavia (ICTY) announced that she had jurisdiction over war crimes committed during the conflict (and indeed, indicted a nationalist ethnic Macedonian interior minister), and the US and EU convened negotiations in the south-western town of Ohrid.
 The conflict ended with the August 2001 Ohrid Framework Agreement, which increased Albanian representation and language rights.

-Under pressure from Greece, international organizations including the United Nations and European Union have only recognized the Republic of Macedonia under the reference ‘former Yugoslav Republic of Macedonia’ or ‘FYROM’, out of concern that the country is usurping the cultural heritage of all historical Macedonia, including the Greek province of that name, and could even stake a territorial claim to Greek land.
-Many countries have recognized the ‘Republic of Macedonia’ as such, including all of the former Yugoslav republics, China, the UK, and the US.
-The EU is divided, with Greece and Cyprus blocking recognition.
+Under pressure from Greece, international organizations including the United Nations and European Union only recognized the Republic of Macedonia under the reference ‘former Yugoslav Republic of Macedonia’ or ‘FYROM’, out of concern that the country is usurping the cultural heritage of all historical Macedonia, including the Greek province of that name, and could even stake a territorial claim to Greek land.
+Many countries recognized the ‘Republic of Macedonia’ as such, including all of the former Yugoslav republics, China, the UK and the US.
+The EU was divided, with Greece and Cyprus blocking recognition.

-Macedonia is a parliamentary democracy, with a single chamber parliament.
-Participation of minorities, particularly of ethnic Albanians, in parliament and in state institutions has improved since the Ohrid Agreement.
-Since independence, Macedonia has been governed by multi-ethnic coalitions, with two main Albanian parties split between the governing coalition and opposition.
+North Macedonia is a parliamentary democracy, with a single chamber parliament.
+Participation of minorities, particularly of ethnic Albanians, in parliament and in state institutions has improved since the Ohrid Framework Agreement.
+Since independence, the country has been governed by multi-ethnic coalitions, with two main Albanian parties split between the governing coalition and opposition.
 Political life is dominated by ethnic Macedonians and Albanians, leaving out smaller communities.
-A Committee on Inter-ethnic relations, made up of members of all ethnic groups, has been established and can make proposals to Parliament.
+An Inter-Community Relations Committee, made up of members of all ethnic groups, has been established and can make proposals to Parliament.
+The European Union (EU) is North Macedonia’s main trading partner and donor and has the most political leverage, as North Macedonia is a candidate country.

 The education system has long been one of the major factors in the de facto segregation between ethnic Albanians and ethnic Macedonians due to the insistence of both communities that their children be taught in their first language and resistance to learning each other’s language.